jo-inge-arnes/schema-priming/README.md

-# Prototype for priming LLMs with schemas for building valid data objects
+# Instructing LLMs to step-wise build valid data objects

 Prototype demonstrating the approach presented in the paper *Schema-Based Priming of Large Language Model for Data Object Validation
 Compliance*, which is currently [available as a preprint](https://).